Winston October

-Winston October (born July 12, 1976) is the wide receivers coach at his alma mater, Richmond.
+Winston October (born July 12, 1976) a Guyanese college football coach and former defensive back.
+He is the offensive coordinator for the College of William & Mary, a position he has held since 2025.
 He was previously wide receivers coach and passing game coordinator for the Edmonton Elks of the Canadian Football League (CFL).
 He is a former Canadian football defensive back who played six seasons in the CFL with the Montreal Alouettes and Eskimos.
-He played college football at the University of Richmond and attended Gar-Field Senior High School in Woodbridge, Virginia.
+He played college football at the University of Richmond.
 He was also a member of the Washington Redskins of the National Football League.

+Early life

+October attended Gar-Field Senior High School in Woodbridge, Virginia.

 College career

 October was a four-time All-Atlantic 10 defensive back selection while playing for the Richmond Spiders.
 He also served as team captain during the Spiders' Atlantic 10 championship season in 1998 and was named All-America by The Sports Network.
 He finished his career ranked first on the conference's all-time punt return yardage list.

 Professional career

-Montreal Alouettes

 October signed with the Montreal Alouettes in 1999.
 He was used mainly as a kick returner, also seeing time at defensive back.
 He returned two punts for touchdowns and a missed field 111 yards for a touchdown during the 2000 CFL season.
 He became a free agent after the 2000 season.